rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 mechanisms, however, incur per-transaction latency, since the front-end server has to interact with a back-end server that holds a private key.
-The mechanism proposed in this document allows the delegation to be done off-line, with no per-transaction latency.
+The mechanism proposed in this document allows the delegation to be done offline, with no per-transaction latency.
 The figure below compares the message flows for these two mechanisms with (D)TLS 1.3 {{RFC8446}} {{!RFC9147}}.